jotaelesalinas/laravel-adminless-ldap-auth/README.md

 This configuration specifies which fields are copied from the LDAP server into the local database for each logged in user.

-Some examples could be an attribute "role" or "session_expiration_in_minutes".
+Some examples of extra attributes to synchronize could be "role" to control access to certain areas or "session_expiration_in_minutes" to force logout after some time.
 I am sure you can think of many other uses.

 ```
 'usernames' => [